utsav-14/SE_assignment_1/README.md

         * String parameters support : Command line parameters now support Strings which can describe the function of the parameters better than single characters.

-        * More modularity in try/catch blocks : The exception handling code is made more modular using methods intsead of big blocks of code.
+        * More modularity in try/catch blocks : The exception handling code is made more modular using methods instead of big blocks of code.

         * Separation of Exception classes: ArgsTest has been decomposed into separate test class for each data type to make it more extensible.

-        * Created a TestSuite to run all tests at once
+        * Created a TestSuite to run all tests at once.